August 17, 2012 –

 For the Prairie Band Potawatomi Nation they host their own veteran’s pow-wow each year which draws hundred of dancers and people from all across Indian country.
 In addition, as a tribute of the great respect and admiration that the Prairie Band nation has for their veterans a Veteran’s Memorial Wall was erected ub 2003 in Prairie Peoples Park which We-Ta-Se maintains and has almost 400 names listed on it.

 The We-Ta-Se American Legion Post #410 is one of the oldest American Indian American Legion Posts in the United States.
 We-Ta-Se which means “one who is brave” in the Potawatomi language has approximately 85 tribal members.
-They are supported by the Prairie Band Potawatomi Nation and have their own building on the reservation that is staffed with two full-time veterans that assists other tribal veterans in need and organizes all the post’s activities.
+They are supported by the Prairie Band Potawatomi Nation and have their own building on the common land that is staffed with two full-time veterans that assists other tribal veterans in need and organizes all the post’s activities.